wghammock/ticker/README.md

 4) I've added some good hooks for future use like autoplay and direction, not everything is 100% is fully flushed out because this is just a demo ; )

+5) This was built for and tested on Chrome using Node Http-server sudo npm install -g http-server

+From then on just cd to the folder that has the files you want to serve and type http-server

+More time would be required for testing on all browsers : )

 ==========================================